 We spend most of our time switching between multiple apps to get what we need.
 Our time is not being appropriately used for productivity.
 AirSend provides a solution to this.
 AirSend’s vision/mission is to build a contextual workspace that improves the quality of life, maintain productivity, and increase focus.

 We believe that by introducing built-in functionality, users can maximize productivity and minimize context switching.
 Imagine a tool where 80-90% of the user’s focus is through one medium.
 That is what AirSend is.
-Through a simplistic and clean UI, AirSend delivers built-in capabilities of task management, file sharing, note management, and centralized conversation through channels.
+Through a simplistic and clean UI, AirSend delivers built-in capabilities of task management, video/audio calling, file sharing, note management, and centralized conversation through channels.

 Finally, the convenience with AirSend is that it is available everywhere.
 Through desktop and mobile, users can stay always stay connected.